 Application of basic radiation biology to the clinical application of radiation therapy.
 Radiation sensitivity and tolerance is evaluated based on normal tissue architecture and kinetics.
 The mechanisms of acute and late radiation effects are elucidated.
 The impact of time, dose, and fractionation on tumor control and radiation effects are clarified and related to established and newer treatment modalities, including combination therapies and emerging technologies.

 ERHS 551A (Radiation Biology Principles for Medicine: Principles of Radiation Biology).
 Credit not allowed for both ERHS 551B and ERHS 550 (Principles of Radiation Biology).
+Credit not allowed for both ERHS 551B and EDLL 2008.

 This course is also available as a noncredit option.
 See the EDLL 2008 course page if you want the content, but don't need the college credits.